hybridgroup/cylon-leapmotion/docs/events.md

 ## frame

 Gets triggered with every motion detected, makes frame input available.

+Call the `addObjectRelations` function on a frame, and you can get relations added between frame elements.
+For example: a `hand` can tell what `pointables` it has, as well as what `gestures` it's involved in.
+These relations work both ways.

 More data actually available in the frame JSON [https://github.com/hybridgroup/cylon-leapmotion/blob/master/test/support/frame.js](https://github.com/hybridgroup/cylon-leapmotion/blob/master/test/support/frame.js).